 notebook to use it as well as the grocery shopping list to save time planning the next trip.

-- The printables include; Camping Trip Log, Campsite Stats, Weekly Camping Menu, Camping Menu Grocery List, all kinds of checklists so you won’t forget anything important, and multiple Journal pages with inspiring quotes.
+- The printables include; Camping Trip Log, Campsite Stats, Weekly Camping Menu, Camping Menu Grocery List, Trip Index, all kinds of checklists so you won’t forget anything important, and multiple Journal pages with inspiring quotes.

 Step 5 – Divide and Organize with tabs